theobald-software/theobald-software.github.io/_includes/_content/en/bw-infocubes-and-bex-queries/bw-cube-extraction-settings.md

 This may increase the performance of the BICS component.

 **Create BICS Compatibility Report**<br>

+{: .box-warning }
+**Warning:** **Breaking changes possible**
+The component is still in beta phase.
+Breaking changes can be released any time.
+Make sure to create backups of the configuration files regularly to switch back to the previous product version, if needed.

 As the BICS mode is still in beta phase, you may encounter errors when using this component.
 Click **[Create BICS Compatibility Report]** to run a number of tests to help us analyze why and where the error occured.<br>
 The test results are automatically stored in a .zip file.